Tomatoes are a gardener’s favorite and can grow up to 6 feet in height. But that six feet can leave a lot of room for

 It is said that if you plant certain plants together, then the whole becomes greater than the sum of its parts.
 You can attract helpful predator bugs when you grow marigolds or sunflowers.
 You can keep aphids away by planting mint.
 And on, and on.

 Attracting Beneficial Insects

 The best thing about companion planting is for the purpose of attracting beneficial insects.
 You want to attract these guys because they’re eating up your bad bugs.
 Besides, they are also pollinators.
 If you have an herb garden or vegetable garden, then surely you know how important bees and butterflies are.

 The most obvious example of this is growing tomatoes and basil together.
-The combination of the two just make your tomatoes taste INCREDIBLE.
+The combination of the two just makes your tomatoes taste INCREDIBLE.

 Organic Pest Control

 Growing your tomatoes near certain herbs and plants will give the tomato a boost of natural pest repellant.

 Companion planting is a great way to help increase the health of your tomato plants and get a bigger yield.

 Other plants in the nightshade family benefit from similar companions as well.
 Things like peppers, eggplants, and more do well near many of these too.
 Just be careful to not be planting tomatoes and other nightshades super close to one another as they are typically heavy feeders and will suck up a lot of the nutrients in the soil.